 Applicants who have attended another post-secondary school

 Admission as a transfer student is based on the academic achievement within the post-secondary institution.
 Students must provide transcripts from all colleges or universities attended.
 The GPA is calculated by taking the average of all course work attempted.
 An evaluation of foreign credentials is required for admissions.
-We recommend using WES or ECE but, will accept evaluations from any NACES member.
-Evaluations must be course by course and reflect a minimum cumulative grade point average (GPA) of a 2.0 for most programs at the College.
+We recommend using WES, ECE or Span Tran but, will accept evaluations from any NACES member.
+Evaluations must be course by course and reflect a minimum cumulative grade point average (GPA) of a 2.0 for most programs at our University.
 However, School of Education programs and programs within the School of Business require a minimum of a 3.0 GPA and proof of the aforementioned requirements.
 The Psychology program requires a minimum of a 2.5 GPA and proof of the aforementioned requirements.

 GRADUATE INTERNATIONAL ADMISSIONS

-Admission to the College is based on an earned bachelor’s degree from an accredited college or university.
+Admission to our University is based on an earned bachelor’s degree from an accredited college or university.
 All applicants must have an official Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE) exam score report dated within the past two years.
 In addition, a personal statement and two (2) letters of recommendations are required for admissions.

 Please note that the recommended scores indicated below are used as a guide and not a specific minimum.

 An official copy of a transcripts must be submitted to Enrollment Services for each institution attended.
-Inaccurate or misleading information, submission of false records or omission of application information may result in denial of an admission offer, revocation of an admission offer or administrative dismissal from the College.
+Inaccurate or misleading information, submission of false records or omission of application information may result in denial of an admission offer, revocation of an admission offer or administrative dismissal from SUNY Old Westbury.

 Minimum post-secondary education grade point average requirements:

 - Most other graduate programs (School of Arts and Sciences) = 3.0 GPA